YaoGroup/DIFFICE_jax/tutorial/README.md

 ### `train_syndata.py`

-The main python script that conducts the PINN training to infer ice viscosity from the synthetic data.
+The main Python script conducts the PINN training to infer ice viscosity from the synthetic data.
-The script is used to run on a local machine.
-The user should select the synthetic data file and set the hyper-parameters for the training.
-After the training, the script will automatically save the trained network weights and biases in the `.pkl` format, and the prediction of solution and equation residue at high-resolution grids in the `.mat` format.
-Both files will be stored in the `Results` subfolder.
-The current setting of hyper-parameters allows the viscosity inversion from the example data `SynData_exp1.mat` to reach high accuracy.
+This script is intended to be run on a local machine or a cluster.
+Users should select the synthetic data file and set the hyper-parameters for the training.
+After the training is complete, the script will automatically save the trained network weights and biases in .pkl format, and the predictions of the solution and equation residue at high-resolution grids in .mat format.
+Both files will be stored in the Results subfolder, which will be automatically generated if it does not already exist.
+The current hyper-parameters set in the script allow the viscosity inversion from the example data SynData_exp1.mat to achieve high accuracy.

 ### `train_syndata.ipynb`